Variables

 To see what variables are available for use in your workflow, you can check the Input tab of any action.
 This tab lists all the variables that are accessible at that point in the workflow.
 Keep in mind that the workflow must be executed at least once for the system to populate these available variables, as it needs to process the previous actions to understand what data is being passed through.

-When working with lists (arrays) of data, you can access individual elements using bracket notation.
+When working with lists (arrays) of data, you can access individual elements by selecting them from the dropdown or using bracket notation with curly braces.

 For database connection strings, these are managed through Secrets or Connections within your project.
 When setting up a database connection, you can select a string from a dropdown menu.
 However, if needed, you can also manually enter a connection string by clicking the icon next to the selection.